delphic-digital/delphic-jsload/README.md

 }
 ```

-* Use `paths` to declare where your JavaScript files should be loaded from.
+* Use `paths` to declare where your JavaScript or CSS files should be loaded from.
 Can be any url, absolute or relative.
 * Use `shortcuts` to declare dependecies with an array of `paths`.
 Order of array elements determines the order of load.

 When you need to use a JavaScript file, you use the defined path or shortcut variable from the config.